spboyer/tesla-dakboard-widget/README.md

 **ENVIRONMENT VARS**

-`HUB_URL` - Just change the root url.
-This is the signalR Hub that the workerservice sends the data to.
 `TIMER_SETTING` - milliseconds for how often to refresh the data.
 I am using 15-30 minutes.
 `Tesla__TESLA_CLIENT_ID` - this might change, will update the readme `Tesla__TESLA_CLIENT_SECRET` - this might change, will update the readme